srct/go/README.md

 `$ git clone git@git.gmu.edu:srct/go.git`

 ### If Using Docker
 First, install Docker on your system.
-* For macOS go here https://docs.docker.com/docker-for-mac/
+* For macOS go here: https://docs.docker.com/docker-for-mac/
-* For windows go here https://docs.docker.com/docker-for-windows/
+* For windows go here: https://docs.docker.com/docker-for-windows/
-* For you specific linux disro go here https://docs.docker.com/engine/installation/
+* For you specific linux disro go here: https://docs.docker.com/engine/installation/

+Additionally if you are not on Mac or Windows you will need to install docker-compose: https://docs.docker.com/compose/install/

-Next go to the directory with the docker-compose file in it and run
+Next go to the directory with the docker-compose file in it and run:

 `$ docker-compose up`